ConMur/BindingOfMangat/README.md

 # BindingOfMangat
-A clone of Binding of Issac but with Mr Mango
+A clone of Binding of Isaac but with Mr Mango as Isaac